 In all honesty, I wouldn’t waste my money on the Starter plan.
 At $3.99 a month, you’re pretty much paying for a bit more storage, an extra 5 pages, and the ability to use a custom domain.

 If I was to become a paying customer, I’d take the Basic plan.
-You get 2GB storage and you can create up to 99 pages, which can be spread across three individual websites.
+With the cost of $7.99/mo, you get 2GB storage and you can create up to 99 pages, which can be spread across 3 individual websites.

-Jigsy is by no means the fastest platform available.
-However, it does provide speeds that are more than acceptable.
-The website response times fell into the excellent category (300 ms or less) for every location tested except for Bangalore.
+As you can see, the website response times fell into the excellent category (300 ms or less) for every location tested except for Bangalore.
+These are really great speed results!

 Jigsy Pros and Cons